-Project management is the practice that is used to initiate, design, execute, control, and close a team's work in order to reach specific objectives and fulfil specific success criteria at the specified time.
+Project management is the practice that is used to initiate, design, execute, control, and close a team's work in order to reach specific objectives and fulfill specific success criteria at a specified time.
 The main challenge of project management is to achieve all project objectives within the given limits.

 A decade ago, managing projects was difficult and challenging.
 It was difficult to set clear goals with less project management tools and projects were being managed by smaller teams with simpler projects.

 Fast forwarding to 2023, the scenario is completely different as Project Management seems like a phoenix rising from the ashes.
 The teams are no longer small, nor are the tasks, and the goals are defined with a proper system.

 The project management industry is quickly evolving, keeping pace with advanced technologies, tools, and the latest trends.
 The demand for project managers with PMI PMP certification is high.

 Today, we will discuss the top 5 Project Management global trends in 2023.

 1. Artificial Intelligence (AI) & Automation Will Impact Projects

 Artificial Intelligence has had a very positive impact on projects.
 According to a PMI report, software development, aerospace, healthcare and financing all implement Artificial Intelligence in their way of managing projects.